devrajtanwardrt27/JOB_FINDING_PLATFORM/README.md

 💻 Technology Stack
 The specific technologies used for this project are contained within the JOBFIND.zip file.
 Common stacks for a web platform of this type might include:

-Frontend: HTML, CSS, JavaScript, React,
+Frontend: HTML, JavaScript, React and Tailwind

 Backend:Java (Spring Boot)